bradford-hamilton/Ruby-On-Quails/guides/source/active_record_validations.md

 every user provides a valid email address and mailing address.
 Model-level validations are the best way to ensure that only valid data is saved into your database.
 They are database agnostic, cannot be bypassed by end users, and are convenient to test and maintain.
-Rails makes them easy to use, provides built-in helpers for common needs, and allows you to create your own validation methods as well.
+Quails makes them easy to use, provides built-in helpers for common needs, and allows you to create your own validation methods as well.